Bettehem/AndroidTools/README.md

 # How to use

-#### A Beta version is available: 1.1.5-beta, but it might have bugs.
-Use only for testing!
+#### A Beta version is available: 1.1.6-beta, but it might have bugs.
+Use only for testing, or if you don't mind possible bugs!

 1. In Android Studio, go to your module's build.gradle and add a new line to your dependencies: